 - If you're using sugar syrup to help keep your cake layers moist as I mention above, grab that too, and you're ready to assemble your vanilla cake with strawberries and whipped cream!

-- Start with one cake layer on your cake platter or plate.
+- To assemble your strawberry cream cake, start with one cake layer on your cake platter or plate.
 Top it with your strawberries, followed by a generous dollop of whipped cream frosting.
 Top it all with your second cake layer and repeat.
 Then add your third cake layer, but instead of adding the strawberries first, top it with whipped cream and add the strawberries on top.
 That will add a lovely topping to this lovely vanilla cake with strawberries!

 Tips and F.A.Q.